mlange-42/modo/README.md

 Modo generates Markdown for static site generators (SSGs) from 'mojo doc' JSON output.

 Usage:
-  modo docs -i docs.json        # from a file mojo doc ./src | modo docs    # from 'mojo doc'

-Usage:
   modo OUT-PATH [flags]

+Examples:
+  modo docs -i docs.json        # from a file
+  mojo doc ./src | modo docs    # from 'mojo doc'

 Flags:
   -i, --input string        'mojo doc' JSON file to process.
 Reads from STDIN if not specified.
   -f, --format string       Output format.
 One of (plain|mdbook|hugo). (default "plain") -e, --exports             Process according to 'Exports:' sections in packages.
       --short-links         Render shortened link labels, stripping packages and modules.
       --case-insensitive    Build for systems that are not case-sensitive regarding file names.
                             Appends hyphen (-) to capitalized file names.
   -t, --templates strings   Optional directories with templates for (partial) overwrite.
                             See folder assets/templates in the repository.